ViTaPEs: Visuotactile Position Encodings for Cross-Modal Alignment in Multimodal Transformers: Experiments

 \subsection{Zero-Shot Generalization}

 To evaluate out-of-domain generalization, we test models pre-trained with SSL on one dataset and evaluate their performance on a different one without additional fine-tuning.

 We conduct two types of evaluations: \textit{\textbf{linear probing}} and \textit{\textbf{zero-shot}}.
 In linear probing, a linear classifier is trained on top of the frozen encoders to assess how well the learned representations transfer across datasets.
 For zero-shot evaluation, cosine similarity is computed directly from the frozen encoders without additional training.
 Table~\ref{tab:eval} summarizes the results for both setups across the TAG and OF-Real datasets.

-\textbf{Results}: \emph{ViTaPEs} consistently outperforms all baselines in both linear probing and zero-shot evaluations.
-For linear probing on OF-Real, \emph{ViTaPEs} achieves 68.1\%, significantly surpassing the next-best model, UniTouch (61.2\%).
-This highlights the superior transferability of the visual-tactile representations learned by \emph{ViTaPEs}.
-In the zero-shot setup, \emph{ViTaPEs} demonstrates exceptional generalization capability, achieving 65.2\% on OF-Real, nearly double that of UniTouch (33.2\%).
-Other baselines, such as MViTac, RoPE, and VTT, underperform in both settings, emphasizing the challenges faced by simpler architectures and PE strategies in capturing transferable features across datasets.

-Each dataset employs tactile sensors with different gel types, resulting in significantly diverse tactile image characteristics.
-These differences necessitate models to extract robust, high-level representations capable of generalizing across sensor-specific variations.
-For qualitative intuition, Appendix Figure~\ref{fig:samples_app} juxtaposes paired visual–tactile frames from all four datasets, revealing pronounced appearance differences caused by lighting, object sets, and sensor-gel morphology.
-Figure~\ref{fig:samples_app} in Appendix~\ref{app:dataset_examples} illustrates the domain gap introduced by the distinct tactile sensors used for all datasets.
-The strong zero-shot performance of \emph{ViTaPEs} demonstrates its ability to bridge this gap, underscoring its suitability for real-world applications involving diverse sensing configurations.
+All ViT-based baselines (VTT, RoPE, \emph{ViTaPEs}, and SigLIP2) are pre-trained on the source dataset using the same SSL recipe; SigLIP2 differs only in that its visual backbone is initialized from a VLM-pretrained checkpoint and is fine-tuned with a smaller lr ($10^{-5}$).
+UniTouch is evaluated via its released checkpoint and is not retrained under the controlled single-source settings (Appendix~\ref{app:baselines}).